 Meetings have changed somewhat since the pandemic altered the way we all operate.
 Zoom meetings and Google Hangouts have replaced conference rooms and round tables over the past couple of years.
 Which eventually means that the way we cooperate and interact will change.
-Enter note-taking applications and remote collaboration tools in general.
+Enter the best note-taking apps and remote collaboration tools in general.

 Taking notes is very much a personal activity.
 Some people are very organized, using precise folders, subheads, and bullets in their notebooks.
 Others, including myself, adopt a more scrawl-it-anywhere-you-can strategy.
 There is a notes software out there that can accommodate all your strange eccentricities and note-taking requirements,.
 Regardless of how you want to take notes—whether they are text-only or extensive scrapbooks.